oskarth/rwz-pof/README.md

 # Start API server in development mode (faster proving)
 RISC0_DEV_MODE=true cargo run -p rwz-pof-server

+# Start frontend development server
+cd frontend
+npm install
+npm run dev
 ```

+The frontend will be available at http://localhost:3000.
+Ensure the backend server is running on port 3030 before using the frontend.

 ### Testing the API Flow